ColinKennedy/nvim-best-practices-plugin-template/README.md

 busted .
 ```

-TODO: Include more commands for the other types of tests
+Run a suite of tests
+TODO: Write it

+Run an individual test
+TODO: Write it